 "The eMetaphor team was especially impressed with the uniqueness of Creativity Portal, and highly recommend it to those with creative interests.
 You'll find a various assortment of topics, resources, and activities that will have you inspired and motivated to create and enjoy artistic expression.
 You'll definitely want to keep this one bookmarked!"

-A cursory survey in 2008 found that www.Creativity-Portal.com was cited as a recommended Web site and creativity resource in at least 10 different books related to creativity, writing, and education.
-A snapshot of titles:
+Creativity Portal is listed as a recommended Web site and creativity resource in multiple books on creativity, writing, and education.
+A snapshot of 10 titles from 2008 include: